karmaniket/TwoWheelsonRent/readme.md

 ## License

 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as per the terms of the license.